-- (a) Within the Area, there are some archaeological and historical remains of various periods, which are worthy of preservation.
+- Within the Area, there are some archaeological and historical (a) remains of various periods, which are worthy of preservation.
 There are two sites of archaeological interest in the Area.
 Pak Mong Site of Archaeological Interest covers Pak Mong village and its immediate surroundings.
 Abundant archaeological remains of various periods including Neolithic Period, Bronze Age, Qin, Han and Six dynasties and Tang dynasty are found.
 Tai Ho Site of Archaeological Interest lies on the floodplain amidst Tai Ho San Tsuen, Ngau Kwu Long and Tin Liu.
 Few coins and blue-and-white ceramic sherds of Qing dynasty are discovered.
-There are three graded historic buildings / structures found within the Area, i.e. Watchtower, Pak Mong Tsuen (Grade 2), Watchtower, Tai Ho (Grade 3) and Entrance Gate, Pak Mong (Grade 3). - (b) Prior consultation with the Antiquities and Monuments Office (AMO) of the Leisure and Cultural Services Department (LCSD) should be made if any works, developments, redevelopment or rezoning proposals may affect the above graded historic buildings/structures, new items pending grading assessment, site of archaeological interest and their immediate environs.
+There are three graded historic buildings/structures found within the Area, i.e. Watchtower (Grade 2) at Pak Mong Tsuen, Watchtower (Grade 3) at Tai Ho and Entrance Gate (Grade 3) at Pak Mong. - (b) Prior consultation with the Antiquities and Monuments Office (AMO) of the Leisure and Cultural Services Department (LCSD) should be made if any works, developments, redevelopment or rezoning proposals may affect the above graded historic buildings/structures, new items pending grading assessment, site of archaeological interest and their immediate environs.
 If disturbance to the site of archaeological interest is unavoidable, a detailed archaeological impact assessment (AIA) shall be conducted to evaluate the archaeological impact imposed by the proposed works if there is any development within the site of archaeological interest.
 If necessary, a qualified archaeologist shall apply for a licence under the Antiquities and Monuments Ordinance (Cap.
-53) for an archaeological investigation.
-A proposal of the AIA shall be submitted to AMO for agreement prior to applying for the licence.
+53) for an archaeological investigation. proposal of the AIA shall be submitted to AMO for agreement prior to applying for the licence.
 Subject to the findings of the AIA, appropriate mitigation measures shall be fully implemented by the project proponent in consultation with AMO of LCSD.